 This pre-code film was the first to use an all-star ensemble cast, a tradition studios carried out for years to come.
 It also is known for its deft storytelling.
 The winner of the Academy Award for Best Picture, it was not nominated in any other category, the only film in the Award’s history to hold that dubious distinction.

 Garbo’s famous line “I want to be alone” is uttered by her character in Grand Hotel, and is credited with solidly establishing her reputation as a recluse and loner.
-Later she clarified the real-life meaning of the phrase for herself when she said, “I just want to left alone.”
+Later she clarified the real-life meaning of the phrase for herself when she said, “I just want to be left alone.”
 In addition to that famous line, this film, along with Anna Karenina, is often credited as the movie that proved her star power was not just in silent films, but was also found in the new “talkies.”

 She was initially reluctant to be in Grand Hotel, in part because she felt that, at the age of 27, she was too old to play a diva ballerina.
 Studio head Irving Thalberg convinced her otherwise, and promised she could select the actor who would play Baron von Geigern, her love interest in the story.
 Initially she wanted her former fiancé John Gilbert, but his career was in a decline, and she accepted Thalberg’s suggestion of John Barrymore instead.